Branchenprimus/Zotero2Overleaf/README.md

+# Effortlessly Sync Your Zotero Library with Overleaf: Streamline your academic writing workflow by automating citation exports and Overleaf updates!

 # Project Setup and Usage

 This repository contains a Python project with an automated setup using a `Makefile`.
 It includes a virtual environment, dependency management, and script execution.